 • Live in a habitable dwelling.

-• A fair eviction from the landlord through a judicious court eviction process.
+• A fair eviction from the landlord through a judicious court eviction process with an attorney, on top of recieving a proper eviction notice.

-• Have their security deposit, less allowable deductions, returned on time.
+• Have their security deposit of up to two month's rent, minus any allowable deductions, returned on time by the landlord.

-• Be served proper notice prior to the termination of their periodic lease.
+• Be served proper notice by the landlord prior to the termination of their periodic lease.

 • Be treated without discrimination by the landlord based on certain protected classes.